unirakun/hoc-react-loader/README.md

 [![Coverage Status](https://coveralls.io/repos/github/Zenika/react-loader/badge.svg?branch=master)](https://coveralls.io/github/Zenika/react-loader?branch=master)

 ## what is this?
 This is a higher order component ("HOC").
-It's purpose is to call a `load` callback passed through the `props` of a component only once (at `componentWillMount`).
+Its purpose is to call a `load` callback passed through the `props` of a component only once (at `componentWillMount`).
 This is convenient to load data from a backend for instance.
 The component shows a loading indicator when it's waiting for the props to be defined.
 The loading indicator can be changed easily.

 ## try it
 You can test some examples [here](https://zenika.github.io/react-loader/).